MuhammadHassanBashir/Creating-gke-cluster-workload-identity-and-gcp-service-account-with-IAM-permission-with-terraform/README.md

 it will create gke cluster and enable workload identity on cluster and node level and also create gcp service account and assign permission on that service account...

+ # i have check with terraform  resource block for kubernetes serviceacount is not working.
+We can do with with gcloud command as well..
+  metadata

     kubectl create serviceaccount gke-areez --namespace=default